htutwaiphyoe/mastering-react-native/intermediate-v2/README.md

 As we're on team Development Build now, we'll go with option number two!
 Format-wise, you can use either OTF and TTF formats.
 If the font you're using has both, choose OTF as the .otf files are smaller than .ttf files.

 npx expo install expo-font @expo-google-fonts/caveat

+A quick action is an item in the list that appears when you press and hold the app icon.
+It can be handy for launching actions directly from the app home screen.
+Or prompting users to give you feedback before deleting the app.

+npx expo install expo-quick-actions